You can customize certificate revocation checking, and you can specify where vCenter Single Sign-On looks for information about revoked certificates.

 - A User Principal Name (UPN) must correspond to an Active Directory account in the Subject Alternative Name (SAN) extension.

-The certificate must specify Client Authentication in the Application Policy or Enhanced Key Usage field or the browser does not show the certificate.
+The certificate must specify Client Authentication in the Application Policy or Extended Key Usage field or the browser does not show the certificate.